 Ten thousand years ago, Worth was one of Lake Michigan's ancient beaches, rising 40 feet over what is now Lake Michigan.

-In 1835 John Blackstone purchased the land in one of the first recorded land sales.
-A year later, it was sold to Dewitt Lane and was known then as Lane's Island.
+In 1835, John Blackstone purchased the land in one of the first recorded land sales.
+A year later, it was sold to Dwitt Lane and was known as Lane's Island.
 In 1850, the areas outside the City of Chicago were designated with township names.
 Worth Township was named after General William Jenkins Worth (March 1, 1794 - May 7, 1849) who served in the U.S. Army during the Mexican American War.

 Currently, the median income for a household in the village is $42,723, and the median income for a family is $51,523.
 Males have a median income of $38,007, compared to $28,492 for females.
 About 7% of families and 9.3% of the population live below the poverty line.
 These statistics are from the 2010 U.S. census.